 - Palliative surgery.
 Even if your cancer is inoperable, sometimes we can perform surgery to relieve symptoms and improve your quality of life.

 - Whipple surgery.
 The Whipple procedure (pancreaticoduodenectomy) is the primary surgery for pancreatic cancer.
 Surgeons remove the head of the pancreas, and parts of the small intestine, gallbladder, stomach and lymph nodes.

 Treatments Available for Hepatobiliary and Pancreatic CancerYour team includes oncologists who develop a treatment plan for your specific type, grade and stage of cancer.
 Our goal is to effectively target your hepatobiliary or pancreatic cancer while reducing side effects.

-U.S. News & World Report ranks John Theurer Cancer Center at Hackensack University Medical Center as the best cancer center in New Jersey.
+U.S. News & World Report has recognized John Theurer Cancer Center at Hackensack University Medical Center as a premier cancer center in New Jersey.